jeka-kiselyov/ethtplink/README.md

 Reboots rigs (switching off and then on TPLink smart socket) if rig was not active in last 20 minutes.

+Has been tested on Ubuntu 18.04 and 18.10

 ### Installation

 ```bash